 The following attributes contributed to the selection of Gotham as NYU's primary font:

 In and of the City: Vernacular sans serif designed in Greenwich Village

 Influence: Architectural and commercial signage in New York City

-Versatile: A range of weights and styles for a variety of messages
+Versatile: Offers a range of weights and styles for a variety of messages

 For information on capitalization, punctuation, and abbreviation, please see The Chicago Manual of Style, the University's standard reference.
-For spelling, word division, and helpful usage notes, refer to Merriam-Webster's Collegiate Dictionary.
+For spelling, word division, and helpful usage notes, refer to Merriam-Webster's Online.

 In addition, we are glad to answer your specific questions at firstname.lastname@example.org.

 Professional graphic designer's can, in the long run, save time and money by using their education and special training to produce communications that are effective and that have real impact.
 They can also help set up templates that clients can use to produce ongoing communications without having rehire the designer do it.